irrdnet/irrd/docs/admins/configuration.rst

 * ``piddir``: an existing writable directory where the IRRd PID file will be written (as ``irrd.pid``).
   |br| **Default**: not defined, but required.
   |br| **Change takes effect**: after full IRRd restart.
+* ``user`` and ``group``: the user and group name to which IRRd will drop privileges, after binding to ``server.whois.port``.
+  This allows IRRd to be started as root, bind to port 43, and then drop privileges.
+Both must be defined, or neither.
+  Note that binding to ``server.http.port`` happens after dropping privileges, as the recommended deployment is to have
+  :ref:`an HTTPS proxy <deployment-https>` in front.
+Therefore, there is no need for IRRd to bind to port 80 or 443.
+  |br| **Default**: not defined, IRRd does not drop privileges.
+  |br| **Change takes effect**: after full IRRd restart.